 Purpose of Screen: That day’s medicine dosage is displayed with an option to select ‘Taken’.
 It defaults to the current day.

-Inter-screen Interaction: If a medication dosage is due, this condition will trigger a flashing image of the medication button on the home screen and a chiming sound is played.
+Inter-screen Interaction: If a medication dosage is due, this condition will trigger a flashing image of the medication button on the Home screen and a chiming sound is played.

 User Interaction:

-Users can select taken for medication.
+Users can select ‘Taken’ for medication.
 Users can navigate to the edit area.
 Users can access detailed information on a medication by pressing its picture.

-The day shown can be changed by pressing the “change day” button.
+The day shown can be changed by pressing the “Change day” button.
+This actions takes the user to 5.4.1 Change Day Screen, which allow them to choose which day is of interest from a calendar.

-A ‘Change’ button on the lower right of the screen allows modifying the medication on the user’s list of medications to take.
+A ‘Edit’ button on the lower right of the screen takes the user to 5.4.2 Add Medication Screen. .

 Screen Warning: If the user presses ‘taken’ for a medication out with the proper time, a warning screen will overlay this screen with the message that the medication should not yet be taken and what to do if the medication has already been taken.
 The facility to select taken on this screen is to avoid taking medication twice in the case of forgetful users and silences the warning on the home page.
-(See Appendix 7.1.5, Medication Screen with Warning about Dosage Time).
+(See Appendix 7.1.3.1 , Medication Screen with Warning about Dosage Time).